create/seamless-wedding/README.md

 1. db/db.js holds the controls for the mongodb.
 2. Add an Rsvp by posting to `/add/rsvp/`
 3. Get all Rsvp messages by getting `/get/rsvps/` (used on the Registry page for the Guestbook)
+4. Read Rsvp information at /get/rsvpinfo/ with a secret GET parameter.

 ### Stylus
 1. Stylus files are compiled with grunt into the main.css file at public/css/main.css